solidoss/solidframe/tutorials/mpipc_request/README.md

 Let us now walk through the code.

-First off, initialize the ipc service and its prerequisites:
+First off, initialize the ipcservice and its prerequisites:

 ```C++
 		AioSchedulerT			scheduler;